ktg5/H370-HD3-Hackintosh-OC/README.md

 [You can easily download the latest version of this EFI folder by looking in the releases section.](https://github.com/ktg5/H370-HD3-i7-8700-Hackintosh-OC/releases)

+## Notice (Feb.
+22, 2021)
+I've recently I decided to stop this project and move on from Hackintoshing.
+At times it can be too compliated and I can't get passed with somethings.
+If you'd like to continue this projec on your own, you can fork this project and mess with it.

+Thanks for sticking around and looking at this repo.

 ## Note.
 My "custom" EFI is only built for systems running an Gigabyte H370 HD3, an i7-8700 CPU, and an Gigabyte RX 590 and with IGPU disabled.
 The reason why I'm talking about this is because in the config.plist, some settings may not match your configzation.